raspberrypilearning/hair-today/en/step_1.md

 ### What you will make

-Use the sliders to move shape the hair in order to position it correctly on the person's head.
+Use the sliders to move and shape the hair in order to position it on the person's head.

 <iframe src="https://trinket.io/embed/html/507e9028be?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>